Forthcoming exhibition: History does not repeat itself, but rhymes: Chronicle Vol. 3

 Exhibition concept

-Throughout long history, various elements move from place to place, being replicated and undergoing transformations as they lose or gain new value.
+History does not repeat itself, but rhymes.
+Throughout the long history of humankind, various elements move from place to place, being replicated and undergoing transformations as they lose or gain new value.
 It is as if cells are replicating and forming aggregates, which sometimes make errors and change into something new.
-Unlike the reproduction of a film, where you can watch the same thing in any theatre, various things are based on a series of minute changes, from the negative history of mankind (such as wars and epidemics), art history (which is familiar to artists), to individual days of the present.
+Unlike the true replica of a film that one can watch in any movie theater, things in our world are based on series of changes that ‒ though minute on the timescale in the whole of history ‒ are nevertheless shaped by the negative elements of mankind’s history(such as wars and epidemics), by art history(familiar to artists) and the individual days of the present.
 In other words, the world we live in is a repetition of replication errors, the accumulation of which emerges as a new story.
-All of them are unique and unstable, and cannot be lumped together as replicas.
+All of them are unstable and unique, and cannot be lumped together as replicas.
 This fluid instability is at the heart of the contemporary artist’s work, and by bringing together the one-time nature of the assemblage of various elements, the dynamic appeal of all the elements from everyday life is spun and represented.
-This exhibition aims to complement the contemporary society buried in mass reproduction by focusing on what Walter Benjamin calls ‘Aura’, or one-time nature, through the works produced from this.
+This exhibition aims to reexamine the concept of“aura”—the notion of singularity articulated by the German philosopher Walter Benjamin—through works that emerge from these very processes.
+In doing so, it seeks to offer a supplement to a contemporary society inundated by mass reproduction.